Mediterranean Baked Parmesan Zucchini Fries

 4.

-Place a wire rack over a baking pan.
-Arrange the breaded zucchini pieces on the rack, ensuring they are not touching.
+Place a wire rack over a baking pan and arrange the breaded zucchini pieces on top, making sure they don’t touch.
+Lightly spray with olive oil to help them crisp up.

 Mark as complete